Vhysio/VhysioDurhack2019/README.md

 ## app.js

-* The app.js is the server-side backend code which serves the web application.
+* The app.js is the server-side back-end code.
+This serves the web application using express on a node.js server.
 * We have decided to use Heroku as the hosting platform which can be accessed from the link above.

 ## micWork